What is the Product Life Cycle?

 Modification of the marketing mix

 The organization may modify one or more of the elements of the mix.
-For example, by reducing the price, including a new distribution channel, more effective advertising, sales promotion.
+For example, by reducing the price, including a new distribution channel, more effective advertising, and sales promotion.

 The competition in this phase reaches its maximum.
 The products are known on the market and are mastered as production by many manufacturers and in various modifications.

-At the distribution points, there is a diverse range of products, all possible buyers are covered, as a result of which strong competition in trade develops.
+At the distribution points, there is a diverse range of products, and all possible buyers are covered, as a result of which strong competition in trade develops.
 A flexible pricing policy is pursued.

 4. Stage of decline